BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 The MCM Schema dictates how you should structure your blueprint file, and you can [get it from GitHub](https://github.com/AtilioA/BG3-MCM/blob/main/.vscode/schema.json).

-This schema file can be used to **write and validate** your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.
+This schema file can be used to **write and validate** your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to it.

-**While not mandatory, it is highly recommended to set it up** in a code editor.
+**While not mandatory, it is highly recommended to set the schema up** in a code editor.
 By adding this JSON schema entry to your settings in VSCode, for example, you can easily write and validate your blueprint files:

 1. Press F1, type and select 'Open User Settings (JSON)'
 2. Copy the following and paste inside the main object of the JSON you just opened: